10 Everyday Ways to Build Mental Toughness

 This is the toughest one for everybody because how long do we go without our phone anyway, 5 minutes?
 Plan when you get home to shut your phone off during a certain amount of time.
-Be present!
+Be present and be patient.
 These everyday ways to build mental toughness are simple, but NOT easy!

 8. Take 30 seconds of a cold shower.

 9. Listen to someone.